-During an event held in London, Honor presented the Honor 7X and View 10 to the international market.
+During an event held in London, Honor presented the Honor 7X and View 10.
 The View 10, without a doubt, is the more interesting device, the high-end smartphone with artificial intelligence and Full View display ready to face the current big players on the market.
+As of March 12, you can pre-order the View 10 from the states.
 Will it succeed?
 In our hands-on review, the View 10 certainly seems to have potential.

 - ✓Headphone jack

 - ✕Face recognition is limited to notifications